great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/distribution.md

 ---
 sidebar_label: 'Distribution'
-title: 'Analyze data distribution with GX'
+title: 'Validate data distribution with GX'
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-Data **distribution** analysis is a critical aspect of data quality management, focusing on understanding the spread, shape, and characteristics of data within a dataset.
-Proper distribution analysis helps identify anomalies, outliers, and patterns that may impact data reliability and the accuracy of analytical insights.
-By leveraging Great Expectations (GX) to analyze and validate data distributions, organizations can ensure their datasets maintain expected characteristics, leading to more robust and trustworthy data-driven decision-making processes.
+Data distribution analysis is a critical aspect of data quality management, focusing on understanding the spread, shape, and characteristics of data within a dataset.
+Data distribution is a pivotal indicator of the quality and reliability of your datasets.

-This guide will walk you through leveraging GX to effectively manage and validate data distribution, helping you maintain high-quality datasets and enhance the trustworthiness of your data-driven insights.

-## Understanding the impact of data distribution on quality

-Data distribution plays a pivotal role in the quality and reliability of your datasets.
 Key considerations include:

-1. **Anomaly Detection**: Unexpected changes in data distribution can signal anomalies, outliers, or fraud, which can skew analytical results or impair model performance.
-2. **Statistical Validity**: Many statistical analyses and machine learning models assume a certain data distribution.
+* **Statistical validity**: Many statistical analyses and machine learning models assume a certain data distribution.
 Deviations from expected distributions can invalidate these models.
+* **Anomaly detection**: Unexpected changes in data distribution can signal anomalies, outliers, or fraud, which can skew analytical results or impair model performance.
-3. **Data Consistency**: Consistent data distribution over time ensures that comparisons and trends are meaningful and accurate.
+* **Data consistency**: Consistent data distribution over time ensures that comparisons and trends are meaningful and accurate.
-4. **Quality Control**: Monitoring data distribution helps in maintaining data integrity by detecting data corruption, system errors, or changes in data collection processes.
+* **Quality control**: Monitoring data distribution helps in maintaining data integrity by detecting data corruption, system errors, or changes in data collection processes.

-By proactively analyzing and validating data distribution, you can detect and address issues early, maintaining the integrity and reliability of your data ecosystem.
+By leveraging Great Expectations (GX) to analyze and validate data distributions, organizations can ensure their datasets maintain expected characteristics.
+This guide will walk you through using GX to effectively manage and validate data distribution, helping you to maintain high-quality datasets and enhance the trustworthiness of your data-driven insights.

 ## Prerequisite knowledge

 This article assumes basic familiarity with GX components and workflows.
-If you're new to GX, start with the [GX Overview](https://docs.greatexpectations.io/docs/guides/overview) to familiarize yourself with key concepts and setup procedures.
+If you're new to GX, start with the [GX Cloud](https://docs.greatexpectations.io/docs/cloud/overview/gx_cloud_overview) and [GX Core](https://docs.greatexpectations.io/docs/guides/overview) overviews to familiarize yourself with key concepts and setup procedures.

 ## Data preview

-The examples in this guide use a sample dataset of customer transactions, available as a [CSV file on GitHub](https://raw.githubusercontent.com/great-expectations/great_expectations/develop/tests/test_sets/learn_data_quality_use_cases/distribution_purchases.csv).
+The examples in this guide use a sample dataset of customer transactions that is provided from a public Postgres database table.
+The sample data is also available in [CSV format](https://raw.githubusercontent.com/great-expectations/great_expectations/develop/tests/test_sets/learn_data_quality_use_cases/distribution_purchases.csv).

 | transaction_id | customer_id | purchase_amount | purchase_date     | product_category | product_rating | return_date       |
 |----------------|-------------|-----------------|-------------------|------------------|----------------|-------------------|